-Unemployment Insurance (UI) is a social insurance program paid by Tennessee employers for workers who have lost their job through no fault of their own.
-The benefits include a maximum of $275 per week for 26 weeks if you are eligible.
+Unemployment Insurance (UI) is a benefit program funded by Tennessee employers for workers who have lost their job by no fault of their own.
+Eligible claims may receive up to $275 per week in benefit payments.
+Qualified Tennesseans are only eligible for a maximum of 26 weeks of unemployment insurance in a year.

 Apply for Unemployment Benefits